Viña Varela Zarranz: History

 The history of the property dates back to the late nineteenth century.
 Until then, there were small-scale vineyards and the wine was made by European immigrants who occupied the area, using traditional methods and only for family consumption.
 In 1888 Diego Pons acquired plots of land and in the spring of that year he introduced its first vines, following the advice of his friend Francisco Vidiella, who recommended Pons on using lands for vineyards and associated crops.

 In 1892, he ordered the construction of the winery and wine cellar of the establishment.
 The cellar, with stone walls of two feet wide, maintained the conditions of constant temperature and humidity.
 Featuring a very modern facility for the time, it had two Hydraulic presses, fermentation vats of concrete and 42 large oak barrels purchased in the workshops of Adolphe Fruhinsholz at Nancy (France).
 They were brought from France unarmed and each of its parts (called staves).
-It had been recorded the year they were built next to the signature of the manufacturer and a numbered brand that allowed to join them again.
-It's a unique collection in the country, which fascinates for its quantity and quality of conservation which coexists with modern French and American oak barrels where the best wines have their upbringing.
 The winery had attached a building for the production of olive oil.
 He also planted many olive trees, which most of them are still in perfect conditions with more than 100 years of age.
 They are represented on a flanking olive way access of about 200 meters.